WORLD PREMIERE CREDITS

 Elizabeth Liang developed the script with the help of a scholarship to the David Henry Hwang Writers Institute, Terrie Silverman's solo-show master class, and on her own.
 Segments of the show have also been performed at the "5,000 Women" Festival at Wesleyan University, the Hollywood Fringe Festival, East West Players, Beyond Baroque, the Families in Global Transition (FIGT) conference, CSULA, Critical Mixed Race Studies (CMRS) conference, and the "Growing Up Global" class at Princeton University.

 The show had a successful 5-week run at the Asylum Lab in Hollywood, CA in May 2013.
 It then opened the Stage Left Women at Work Festival

 Off Off Broadway on September 24-25, 2013; the festival tour continued with the United States of Asian America Festival

 in San Francisco on May 10, 2014.
-The college tour began in February 2014 at Princeton University and M.I.T., continuing at Wesleyan in April, Williams in September, Augustana and Carleton in October 2014, and Santa Clara University in March 2015.
+The college tour began in February 2014 at Princeton University and M.I.T., continuing at Wesleyan in April, Williams in September, Augustana and Carleton in October 2014, Santa Clara University in March 2015, and San Diego State and University of Arizona in April 2015.
 The world tour began at two international schools and the US Embassy in Panama in March 2014 and continued in Iceland in August 2014, where Elizabeth was the first American artist to perform at Tjarnarbíó Creative Center in Reykjavík.